metagentools/GraphBin/docs/tutorial.md

 ## Step 2 - Preprocessing

 Let's set the path to our data as follows.
-You can use the path to our test data in `test_data`.
+You can use the path to our test data in [`tests/data`](https://github.com/Vini2/GraphBin/tree/master/tests/data).
 ```
 mypath=/path/to/data/folder
 ```